teamtnt/devbox/guide.md

 As a developer, you'll find yourself working on multiple projects.
 Therefore it's important that you have the correct development environment, which will allow you to easily switch between projects or add new ones.

 We at TNT Studio follow some naming conventions, which, as you'll see will help us later.
-For each of our projects, we create a top-level domain in the form of "someproject.test".
+For each of our projects, we create a top-level domain in the form of `someproject.test`.

 All of the projects are located in one root directory that we specify, for example, `/Users/nenad/devbox/www`